purescript-community/purescript-vault/README.md

 If you get stuck, there are several ways to get help:

-- [Open an issue](https://github.com/purescript-community/purescript-vault/issues) if you have encountered a bug or problem.
+- [Open an issue](https://github.com/rowtype-yoga/purescript-vault/issues/new?labels=bug&template=bug-report.md) if you have encountered a bug or problem.
 - Ask general questions on the [PureScript Discourse](https://discourse.purescript.org) forum or the [PureScript Discord](https://discord.com/invite/sMqwYUbvz6) chat.

 ## Contributing

-You can contribute to `vault` in several ways:
+You can contribute to Vault in several ways:

-1. If you encounter a problem or have a question, please [open an issue](https://github.com/purescript-community/purescript-vault/issues).
+1. If you encounter a problem or have a question, please [open an issue](https://github.com/rowtype-yoga/purescript-vault/issues).
 We'll do our best to work with you to resolve or answer it.

 2. If you would like to contribute code, tests, or documentation, please [read the contributor guide](./CONTRIBUTING.md).
 It's a short, helpful introduction to contributing to this library, including development instructions.